plcrodrigues/py.ALPHA.EEG.2017-GIPSA/README.md

 pip install alphawaves
 ```

-Alternatively, you might want to clone the github repository on your local computer, and install the package by running:
+Alternatively, you might want to clone the GitHub repository on your local computer, and install the package by running:

 ```
 python setup.py develop